Goals from Yaya Toure, Samir Nasri and Jesus Navas cancelled out Fabio Borini's outstanding early opener at Wembley

 First Pablo Zabaleta, sent off in the Wigan reverse, played the ball square to Toure, and the Ivorian planted his long-range strike into the top corner from 30 yards.

-Sunderland refused to lie down but it was City which looked more likely to score again, with Kompany's near-post volley flashing just wide in the closing stages.
+Sunderland refused to lie down but it was City who looked the more likely to score again, with Kompany's near-post volley flashing just wide in the closing stages.

-Poyet will now turn his attention to Sunderland's fight for top-flight survival, while Pellegrini's side has matters to attend to at the other end of the table, with a six-point gap to league leader Chelsea having opened up over the weekend.
+Poyet will now turn his attention to Sunderland's fight for top-flight survival, while Pellegrini's side have matters to attend to at the other end of the table, with a six-point gap to league leaders Chelsea having opened up over the weekend.